usnistgov/800-63-3/sp800-63-3/sec3_definitions.md

 An attribute or set of attributes that uniquely describe a subject within a given context.

 #### Identity Assurance Level (IAL)
-A category that conveys the degree of confidence that the applicant’s claimed identity is their real identity.
+A category that conveys the degree of confidence that the applicant's claimed identity is their real identity.

 #### Identity Proofing
 The process by which a CSP and a Registration Authority (RA) collect and verify information about a person for the purpose of issuing credentials to that person.